 Impactful pedagogy: 10 culturally responsive teaching examples

-Most won’t argue with the idea that one’s experiences in life, regardless of age and stage, affect their learning journeys.
+Most won’t argue with the idea that one’s experiences in life, regardless of age and stage, affect their learning journey.
 This understanding is the foundation of culturally responsive pedagogy.
 This pedagogical approach, founded in neuroscience and psychology, takes into account the context of each individual and what they need to feel safe and supported for the vulnerability that learning entails.
 Culturally responsive teaching—also called culturally relevant teaching—acknowledges that tying classroom instruction to the many layers of students’ diverse cultural experiences can not only help them feel the sense of belonging and safety that are critical for learning but also accelerate their achievement and build a love of learning.

 In 1994, Gloria Ladson-Billings shared her culturally relevant pedagogy framework, which emphasized the idea that one’s family, upbringing, and surroundings all affect how we interact with the world.
 This interaction is constructed, and factors such as ethnicity, disabilities, race, economic needs, and other cultural elements should not be overlooked in the classroom.